db-schema/core/README.md

 end
 ```

-**Important: you can't rename a table or a column just by changing it's name - this will result in a column with the old name being deleted and a new column added, all data in that table or column will be lost.**
+**Important: you can't rename a table or a column just by changing it's name in the schema definition - this will result in a column with the old name being deleted and a column with the new name being added; all data in that table or column will be lost.**

 ##### Indexes